tjharrop/nsw-design-system/src/components/notification/content/_guidance.md

 layout: partial.hbs

 ---
-In-page notifications are used to contextually inform users of important information or status of an interaction.

-## Using in-page notifications
+## Usage

 Use in-page notifications to attract the user's attention.
 Notifications are often displayed following a user interaction or system event.
 The level of attention is dependent on the importance of the notification.

-Notification types are:
+Do:
+* use clear, concise easy to understand language, to minimise cognitive load
+* display the notifications in context and at an appropriate time
+* avoid using multiple notifications on a single screen (if multiple are required, display them by importance; critical, warning, success then information).
+* use the appropriate notification for the task at hand.

+Do not:
+* overuse notifications as this will erode their effectiveness
+* use for global alerts which are required on all pages.

+### In-page notification states

+In-page notification are styled according to their purpose:

 **Information notification**